llabsic/Quizily/README.md

 # Quizily

-An e-larning platform for students to test their potential and compete with other users of their course.
+An E-learning platform for students to test their potential and compete with other users of their course.
 It has leaderboards, progress and many more.

 ## Contributors